Attorney Detail Banner

 Tel: +1 213 443 3000 Fax: +1 213 443 3100

-Mr. Morgan was recognized from 2019 to 2021 by Law360 as a national Class Action MVP; by The Daily Journal for the 2023 and 2024 edition "Top 100 Lawyers" and previously as one of the top 20 lawyers under 40 years of age; and has been named a Southern California "Superlawyer" multiple times.
-In 2012, 2015 and 2021, Law360 named the Firm's Class Action Group as one of the top five in the United States.
-Mr. Morgan is also recognized in Lawdragon 500 Leading Litigators in America – Complex Litigation, esp.
-Class Action, 2023 and 2024.
+Shon was recognized from 2019 to 2021 by Law360 as a national Class Action MVP, and by The Daily Journal in the 2023 and 2024 edition "Top 100 Lawyers.”
+Law360 has four times named QE’s Class Action Group as one of the top five in the United States.
+Shon is also recognized in Lawdragon 500 Leading Litigators in America – Complex Litigation, esp.
+Class Action, 2023-2025.

 • Activision